-We are organized under the laws of the Republic of the Marshall Islands.
-The U.S. Treasury Department has recognized the Republic of the Marshall Islands as a jurisdiction that grants an Equivalent Exemption.
+We are organized under the laws of Bermuda.
+The U.S. Treasury Department has recognized Bermuda as a jurisdiction that grants an Equivalent Exemption.
 We also believe that we will be able to satisfy the Substantiation Requirements necessary to qualify for the Section 883 Exemption.
 Consequently, our U.S. Source International Transportation Gross Income (including for this purpose, our share of any such income earned by our subsidiaries that have properly elected to be treated as partnerships or disregarded as entities separate from us for U.S. federal income tax purposes) will be exempt from U.S. federal income taxation provided we satisfy one of the Ownership Tests.
-We believe that we should satisfy one of the Ownership Tests because our stock is primarily and regularly traded on an established securities market in the United States within the meaning of Section 883 of the Code and the Section 883 Regulations.
-We can give no assurance, however, that changes in the ownership of our stock subsequent to the date of this Annual Report will permit us to continue to qualify for the Section 883 exemption.
+We believe that we should satisfy one of the Ownership Tests because our shares are primarily and regularly traded on an established securities market in the United States within the meaning of Section 883 of the Code and the Section 883 Regulations.
+We can give no assurance, however, that changes in the ownership of our shares subsequent to the date of this Annual Report will permit us to continue to qualify for the Section 883 exemption.

 Net Basis Tax and Branch Profits Tax.
 If the Section 883 Exemption does not apply, our U.S. Source International Transportation Gross Income may be treated as effectively connected with the conduct of a trade or business in the United States (or Effectively Connected Income) if we have a fixed place of business in the United States and substantially all of our U.S. Source International Transportation Gross Income is attributable to regularly scheduled transportation or, in the case of income derived from bareboat charters, is attributable to a fixed place of business in the United States.
 Based on our current operations, none of our potential U.S. Source International Transportation Gross Income is attributable to regularly scheduled transportation or is derived from bareboat charters attributable to a fixed place of business in the United States.
 As a result, we do not anticipate that any of our U.S. Source International Transportation Gross Income will be treated as Effectively Connected Income.
 However, there is no assurance that we will not earn income pursuant to regularly scheduled transportation or bareboat charters attributable to a fixed place of business in the United States in the future, which will result in such income being treated as Effectively Connected Income.
-U.S. Source Domestic Transportation Gross Income generally will be treated as Effectively Connected Income.
+U.S. Source Domestic Transportation Gross Income epenerally will be treated as Effectively Connected Income.
+However, we do not anticipate that a material amount of our income has been or will be U.S. Source Domestic Transportation Gross Income.

-Any income we earn that is treated as Effectively Connected Income would be subject to U.S. federal corporate income tax (which statutory rate as of the end of 2023 was 21%) and a 30% branch profits tax imposed under Section 884 of the Code.
+Any income we earn that is treated as Effectively Connected Income would be subject to U.S. federal corporate income tax (which statutory rate as of the end of 2024 was 21%) and a 30% branch profits tax imposed under Section 884 of the Code.
 In addition, a branch interest tax could be imposed on certain interest paid, or deemed paid, by us.